cda-tum/fiction/README.md

 *fiction* focuses on physical design, i.e. placement, routing, and timing, of circuits and takes logic synthesis for granted.
-As described [later](#preface), the tool [ABC](https://github.com/berkeley-abc/abc) for example could be used to generate synthesized logic networks which can be entered in *fiction* as circuit specifications.
+As described [later](#preface), the tool [ABC](https://github.com/berkeley-abc/abc) for example could be used to generate synthesized logic networks which can be passed to *fiction* as circuit specifications.

 However, *fiction* makes use of the logic network library [mockturtle](https://github.com/lsils/mockturtle) by Mathias Soeken which comes with various logic synthesis and optimization algorithms.
-The reader might feel free to make use of them prior to physical design in order to obtain optimized layouts.
+The reader may feel free to make use of them prior to physical design in order to obtain optimized layouts.

 The `mockturtle` library is also used to provide functionality for generating networks from truth tables as well as random networks.
 See the section about [logic networks](#circuit-specifications-in-terms-of-logic-networks) for more information about network generation and manipulation.

 ## Building process